typefully/minimal-twitter/README.md

 ### Building the Extension

 First, you must have [classic yarn](https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable) installed.
-Then, go to [customize-app](./customize-app) and run the build command to build the static [Next.js](https://nextjs.org/) app which is used for the extension's customizaiton popup and options.
+Then, go to [customize-app](./customize-app) and run the build command to build the static [Next.js](https://nextjs.org/) app, which is used for the extension's customizaiton popup and options.

 ```sh
 cd customize-app